padolsey/xmllm/docs/schemas.md

 Compliance is sometimes a bit tricky with raw types, so if you encounter issues, I'd suggest taking a look at the [Idio parser](https://github.com/padolsey/xmllm/blob/main/docs/idio-syntax.md) which can help to disambiguate further.

-## Alternative Type System (legacy, but _not_ deprecated)
+## Convenience Type System

-While the Type system is recommended, xmllm maintains backward compatibility with simpler type definitions:
+While the `Type` system (via `types`, explained above) is recommended, xmllm allows you to define types in a simpler way:

 ### Basic Type Conversion